amindarijani/amindarijani.github.io/_pages/about.md

 Welcome to My Personal Webpage

-Discovering the Blend of Health, Technology, and Medicine
+Discovering the Blend of Medicine & Technology.

 Hello!
 I'm Amin, an enthusiastic individual engaged in the realm of medical biotechnology.
 Currently pursuing an MSc in this field, my focus spans cell therapy, tissue engineering, and regenerative medicine, also offering a continuous journey into advanced biomedical sciences.